GIDOO-code/Sudoku_Solver_Generator-v2/README.md

 # In development  .Net Core version.
-  Add description to code GeneralLogic and its auxiliary routin.<br>
+  Add description to code GeneralLogic and its auxiliary routine.<br>
   "GeneralLogic" completeness is about 30%.<br>
    -Currently,it takes a few seconds to solve a size 3 problem.<br>
    -As an expectation, I would like to solve a size 5 problem in a few seconds.<br>